ztsv-av/math-cs-ml/Mathematics/Statistics/ACF & PACF.md

         2. The PACF decays slowly over time.
     - ARMA(p,q) Model:
         1. Both the ACF and PACF tail off gradually, indicating a mixture of AR and MA components.

+So:
+- Cut off at lag $p$: use lag $p$ for the model.
+- If something is a bit significant after some lags, we ignore it.